Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

 A \textit{generalized theta graph}, denoted by $\theta_{d_1, d_2, \ldots, d_{\ell}}$, consists of two fixed nodes joined by $\ell$ paths, where each path $i$ contains $d_i \geq 1$ nodes.
 See Figure~\ref{fig:theta-graph-ex} for an example illustration.

 A \textit{cut} in a graph is a set of edges whose deletion renders the graph disconnected.
 The \textit{edge connectivity} of a graph is the size of the smallest cut of the graph.
 The \textit{vertex connectivity} of a graph is the smallest number of nodes whose deletion renders the graph disconnected.
 A \textit{bond} of a graph is a set of edges such that if all the edges in the set are removed the graph becomes disconnected, but if all but any one edge is removed the graph is still connected.
 In other words, a bond is a minimal cut set of edges. \paragraph*{Agent Description} We consider that initially there is one agent with the message $\MSG$ and $k$ agents without the message.
+An agent with knowledge of $\MSG$ is termed a \textit{\smart} agent and an agent without knowledge of $\MSG$ is termed an \textit{\dumb} agent.
 To keep our analysis consistent with the original context of~\cite{DGLM20}, we maintain the same assumptions on agents used in that paper.
-We assume that agents have unique IDs, have some local memory for computation, and each agent starts at a unique node of $G$.
-For each $i \geq 0$, each agent has global visibility of the graph $G_i$, including any edges the adversary has deleted, and can see which agents occupy which nodes of the graph, including whether the agents have knowledge of $\MSG$ (call them \textit{\smart agents}) or not (call them \textit{\dumb agents}).
+We assume that agents have unique IDs and sufficient local memory for computation, and each agent starts at a unique node of $G$.
+For each $i \geq 1$, each agent has a global view of the graph $G_i$, i.e., each agent sees the complete topology of $G_i$ including any edges the adversary has deleted, and can see which agents occupy which nodes of the graph, including whether the agents are \smart or \dumb agents.
 As mentioned in~\cite{DGLM20}, these assumptions can be justified by considering that the adversary is very strong and so the agents need fairly strong capabilities in order to be able to solve the problem.

+\paragraph*{Communication} A \smart agent is able to transmit the message $\MSG$ to an \dumb agent when both are co-located at the same node in the same round.
+In other words, we assume local and not global communication.
+An \dumb agent becomes a \smart agent when it receives $\MSG$ from another \smart agent.

 \paragraph*{Time} Time proceeds in synchronous rounds.
-In each round $i$, the following occurs in the given order. \begin{enumerate} \item Adversary chooses a (possibly empty) subset of edges $E'$ and removes them from $G$ to create $G'(V, E \setminus E')$. \item Agents perform local computation and/or communicate with co-located agents and choose an edge to move through (or possibly decide to stay at the same node). \item Agents move through chosen edges. \end{enumerate}
+In each round $i \geq 1$, the following occurs in the given order. \begin{enumerate} \item Adversary chooses a (possibly empty) subset of edges $E'$ and removes them from $G$ to create $G'(V, E \setminus E')$. \item Agents perform local computation and/or communicate with co-located agents and choose an edge to move through (or possibly decide to stay at the same node). \item Agents move through chosen edges. \end{enumerate}

 \paragraph*{Problem Statement} The problem statement, as stated in~\cite{DGLM20}, is given below.

 \begin{definition}[The \broadcast{} Problem] Given a constantly connected dynamic network $\mathcal{G}$ based on an underlying graph $G$ consisting of $n \geq 2$ nodes, a \smart agent that has a message $\MSG$ and $k \geq 1$ \dumb agents that are initially located at distinct nodes of the network, the goal is to broadcast this message $\MSG$ to all the agents. \end{definition}